goutnet/wagtail_drawio/README.md

 ## Project Status

-This project is at a very early stage, and will move along as I use it internally.
+While still green, this project is already usable as is, some This project is at a very early stage, and will move along as I use it internally.
 Features to come:

 * Filter diagrams by tags